rvaidun/email-automater/README.md

 - The default waiting period between the initial email and the first follow-up is 3 days
 - The system will send a maximum of 2 follow-up emails per recruiter

+# Future

+I created this just to help me with my job search.
+I'm not really planning on adding any new features.
+However, if you have any suggestions or find any bugs feel free to open an issue or a pull request.
+The only improvement I can think of is to add a feature to schedule the emails to be sent later natively without stripe.
+This would require significant engineering effort since the project would have to maintain a DB of scheduled emails and send the emails on time.
+Adding additional template variables would also be a nice feature to have.